-Figure 16: The longitudinal shower hit distribution for interacting events at 2, 6 and 10 GeV, for data and the Monte Carlo physics lists FTFP BERT and FTFP BERT HP.
+Fig. 19.
+The longitudinal energy profile for interacting events at 2, 6 and 10 GeV for data and the Monte Carlo physics lists FTFP_BERT and FTFP_BERT_HP.

-Figure 17: The longitudinal shower hit distribution for interacting events at 2, 6 and 10 GeV, for data and the Monte Carlo physics lists QGSP_BERT and QBBC.
+Fig. 20.
+The longitudinal energy profile for interacting events at 2, 6 and 10 GeV for data and the Monte Carlo physics lists QGSP_BERT and QBBC.

-and was later updated to version 9.6.
-Between these two versions the Fritiof string model has been significantly revised and tuned based on thin target data and LHC test beam data, while the Bertini cascade model has undergone only minor revisions.
-The changes in the Fritiof model have led to a larger mismatch between the data and the physics list FTFP_BERT in the longitudinal energy profile, as is illustrated in Fig. 22.
+have led to a larger mismatch between the data and the physics list FTFP_BERT in the longitudinal energy profile, as is illustrated in Fig. 24.
 FTFP_BERT in version 9.3 describes the data reasonably well at 10 GeV, while in version 9.6 it clearly does not.
 On the other hand, the longitudinal hit distribution is well modelled and, while the change between the versions is small, the description is better in version 9.6.
-For QGSP_BERT such a change in the longitudinal energy profile is not seen.
-The discrepancy with the data could be related to the sensitive material of the prototype, silicon for the Si-W ECAL, as the optimisation of the Fritiof model has been mostly done with data obtained from detectors with scintillator as sensitive material.
-In a recent CALICE publication [15] the longitudinal energy profile of π -s in a scintillator-tungsten hadronic calorimeter prototype is well described by FTFP_BERT in GEANT4 version 9.6.
-Recently a bug has been identified in the implementation of the Fritiof String model, which could be responsible for the discrepancy13.
-Corrections are being implemented in the next release of GEANT4 (GEANT4 10.1), which will enable a verification once this release is available in the CALICE analysis software.
+For QGSP_BERT such a change in the longitudinal energy profile is not seen and in both versions the energy is underestimated.
+This kind of discrepancy has not been observed in other detector configurations; in a recent CALICE publication [17] the longitudinal energy profile of $\pi^- \, s$ in a scintillator-tungsten hadronic calorimeter prototype is well described by FTFP_BERT in GEANT4 version 9.6.
+The observed discrepancy with the Si-W ECAL data could be related to the sensitive material of the prototype, silicon for the Si-W ECAL, as the optimisation of the Fritiof model has been mostly done with data obtained from detectors with scintillator as sensitive material.
+Recently a bug has been identified in the implementation of the Fritiof String model, which could be responsible for the discrepancy.14 Corrections are being implemented in the next release of GEANT4 (GEANT4 10.1).
+This

-$^{^{13}} Geant 4\ 10.1-beta-01\ Release\ Notes:\ http://geant 4.web.cern.ch/geant 4/support/Beta 4.10.1-1.txt$
+14 Geant4 10.1-beta-01 Release Notes: http://geant4.web.cern.ch/geant4/support/Beta4.10.1-1.txt.